 Meanwhile, the peanut butter also contains niacin, a B vitamin that helps metabolize protein, carbs, and fat.

 Vitamins & Minerals

-Finally, this smoothie is packed full of vitamins and minerals like potassium, vitamin E, calcium, and magnesium.
-These contribute towards bone, muscle, nerve, and heart health.
+Finally, this breakfast smoothie is packed full of vitamins and minerals like potassium, vitamin E, calcium, and magnesium.
+These contribute toward bone, muscle, nerve, and heart health.

 Almost dessert-like, this healthful drink can be a welcoming way to ease into the day.
 Here’s the recipe:

-2 Tbsp peanut butter (or any nut butter)
+2 Tbsp no-added-sugar peanut butter (or any nut butter)

 2/3 cup Greek, low-fat plain yogurt*